TeknooSoftware/states/readme.md

 Example
 -------
-An example of using this library is available in the folder `demo`.
+An example of using this library is available in the folder [demo/demo.php](Demo).

 API Documentation
 -----------------